I am a dip kind of girl.

-- Once hot, add 1 Tbsp (15 ml) oil and garlic.
+- Once hot, add a third of the oil (1 Tbsp or 15 ml as original recipe is written // adjust if altering batch size) and all of the garlic.
 Sauté for 1-2 minutes or until just golden brown.
 Set aside to cool.

 - Once cashews are soaked and drained, preheat oven to 350 degrees F (176 C).

-- To a blender add soaked and drained cashews, sautéed garlic, vegan cream cheese, remaining 2 Tbsp (30 ml) olive oil, and almond milk.
+- To a blender add soaked and drained cashews, sautéed garlic, vegan cream cheese, remaining olive oil (2 Tbsp or 30 ml as original recipe is written // adjust if altering batch size), and almond milk.
 Purée to a cream.

 - Taste and adjust seasonings as needed.
-Dip should be cheesy in flavor and well-salted, so consider adding the remaining 2 Tbsp (6 g) nutritional yeast and another 1/4 tsp sea salt.
+Dip should be cheesy in flavor and well-salted, so consider adding the remaining nutritional yeast (2 Tbsp or 6 g as original recipe is written // adjust if altering batch size) and another 1/4 tsp sea salt (amount as original recipe is written // adjust if altering batch size).
 Set aside.

 - Heat the skillet you used earlier over medium-high heat.
 Once hot, add a bit more olive oil and the kale.
 Season with a pinch each salt and pepper and sauté, stirring frequently for 2 minutes, to wilt and soften.